How Many Documents Do You Actually Need for Your EcoVadis Submission?

 FAQ

 How many documents should I upload for EcoVadis?
-There is no fixed number.
-But in my experience, 15 to 20 well structured documents consistently outperform submissions with 50 or more.
+EcoVadis has a 55 document limit per submission.
+But in my experience, 15 to 20 well structured documents consistently outperform submissions that try to max out the limit.
 Quality and relevance matter more than volume.
+The 55 limit is a ceiling, not a target.

 Can I score Platinum with fewer than 20 documents?
 Yes.
 I've seen it happen.
 What matters is that every document clearly evidences a policy, measure, KPI or coverage point.
 Platinum is about system maturity, not file count.